 Streaming – Does it Work with Netflix?

-It may not be right off the bat, but X-VPN does support Netflix.
+While it may not be right off the bat, X-VPN is reliable when it comes to American Netflix.

-After trying multiple US servers, I was able to find a few that worked.
+After trying multiple US servers, I was able to find several servers that worked.

-The streaming servers performed far much better and to my surprise, unblocked the site on the first try.
+The streaming servers (US-Video) performed much better than I expected and to my surprise, unblocked Netflix on the first try.

-In addition to Netflix, X-VPN also works with Hulu and BBC iPlayer.
+In addition to Netflix, X-VPN also works with Disney Plus, Hulu, HBO Now, Prime Video, and BBC iPlayer.